ayonli/jsext/README.md

 # JsExt

-Extended functions added to JavaScript standard types that are frequently used in practice.
+Additional functions added to JavaScript standard types that are frequently used in practice.

 ## Install